 Castro and Gregorius are just the third double-play combination in Major League history age 26 or younger to hit at least 20 homers, according to the YES Network.
 They joined the Astros' Jose Altuve and Carlos Correa (2016) and the Mariners' David Bell and Alex Rodriguez (1999).

-Both Castro and Gregorius have established new career highs in homers this year; Castro's previous high was 14, done twice with the Cubs, while Gregorius' previous high was the nine he hit last season with the Yankees. ( Bryan Hoch - MLB.com)
+Both Castro and Gregorius have established new career highs in homers in 2016.
+Castro's previous high was 14, done twice with the Cubs, while Gregorius' previous high was the 9 he hit last year with the Yankees.
+(Bryan Hoch - MLB.com)

-Mariekson is athletic and has excellent body control.
+Mariekson has excellent body control.
 He displays excellent footwork at shortstop.
 He is very fluid in his actions and looks very natural at shortstop.

 Gregorius has a great arm to go with some natural athleticism and good baseball instincts.
 He can make any throw, often without having to set his feet.